ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 If you added deployed assets to the instance manually, after initial deployment, the automation does not know about them.
 Therefore, you must migrate the assets to the new instance manually.

-## I have VMware workloads on IBM Cloud bare metal servers with vSphere 6.5 and 6.7 and the support is ending.
+## I have VMware workloads on {{site.data.keyword.cloud_notm}} bare metal servers with vSphere 6.5 and 6.7 and the support is ending.
 I am not using NSX for my workloads.
 What do I need to do keep the environment supported, and what options do I have?
 {: #faq-v2t-migration-6x-classic}

 The End of General Support for VMware vSphere® 6.5 and 6.7 is 15 October 2022.
 For more information, see [End of general support for vSphere 6.5 and vSAN 6.5 or 6.6](https://kb.vmware.com/s/article/83223){: external} and [VMware product lifecycle matrix](https://lifecycle.vmware.com/#/){: external}.

-Instances with {{site.data.keyword.cloud_notm}} bare metal servers vSphere 6.7 servers are not orderable after 21 June 2022.
-IBM Cloud support for ordering all update levels of vSphere 6.5 ended on 10 October 2021, and vSphere 6.5 will not be orderable after 21 June 2022.
+Instances with {{site.data.keyword.cloud_notm}} bare metal servers vSphere 6.7 servers are not orderable after 21 June 2022. {{site.data.keyword.cloud_notm}} support for ordering all update levels of vSphere 6.5 ended on 10 October 2021, and vSphere 6.5 will not be orderable after 21 June 2022.

 {{site.data.keyword.cloud_notm}} recommends an upgrade to vSphere 7.x.
 If you ordered your servers from the Bare metal catalog for {{site.data.keyword.cloud_notm}} Classic Infrastructure, you have the following options.